FAQ

 The organisation of the Music Programme’s huge array of lessons for all the varied instruments and multiple groups within years is a huge and unenviable task!
 Given the information we have, we try our very best for all families involved to make lesson days and times as suitable as possible.
 It can prove very difficult in some cases to move things around, particularly from third class up when teachers of wind and brass instruments may only be in the school on certain days and times.
 We ask you to bear this in mind before you request that we move your child from a particular group, lesson or time as it may prove very difficult to accommodate them anywhere else.

-Who will be my child’s teacher?2019-12-20T01:18:54+00:00
+Who will be my child’s teacher?2024-04-12T10:15:27+01:00

-There are currently eighteen teachers in the Instrumental Music Programme and depending on the instrument or class your child could be assigned any of them.
+There are currently fourteen teachers in the Instrumental Music Programme and depending on the instrument or class your child could be assigned any of them.
 All of our teachers are highly qualified and experienced in their fields and promote fun and productive learning.

 Can my child play more than one instrument?2019-12-20T01:25:51+00:00